SH-NicholasPage/Robotics/README.md

 ## Documentation

-The ADC is using the I2C address 0x48.
+The ADC is model PCF8591 and is using the I2C address 0x48.

 ### Sensors